 Taking your cat to the vet regularly allows your veterinarian to monitor your cat's overall health, look for early signs of disease, and make recommendations for the best preventive care products for your feline companion.

-The cost of routine checkups and preventive care can be a concern for our Diablo View Veterinary Hospital veterinarians, especially if your feline friend appears to be in perfect health.
+The cost of routine checkups and preventive care can be a concern for our Diablo View Veterinary Medical Hospital veterinarians, especially if your feline friend appears to be in perfect health.

 However, taking a proactive, preventive approach to your cat or kitten's health now could save you money in the long run.